Henry Priestman

-Henry Christian Priestman (born 21 June 1955 in Kingston upon Hull, East Riding of Yorkshire, England) is an English rock singer, keyboardist, record producer and songwriter.
+Henry Christian Priestman (born 21 June 1955) is an English rock singer, keyboardist, record producer and songwriter.

 Biography

-Priestman was educated at Woodleigh School, North Yorkshire and later the Quaker School, Leighton Park School in Reading and then went on to study Art at the Liverpool College of Art.
+Priestman was born in Kingston upon Hull, East Riding of Yorkshire, England, and educated at Woodleigh School, North Yorkshire and later the Quaker School, Leighton Park School in Reading and then went on to study Art at the Liverpool College of Art.
 In the late 1970s he played with the British power pop band, Yachts.
 Yachts supported The Who on their 1979 European tour.
 In 1980, Priestman was one of the co-founders of It's Immaterial.
 Although he had officially left the band by 1986, he played as a session musician on the hit single, "Driving Away From Home", and appeared with the band on Top of the Pops.

 During the 1980s and 1990s he was a member of The Christians.
 Priestman has also been used as a session musician by both Bette Bright and Mike Badger.
 Priestman played keyboards on Badger's albums, Lo Fi Acoustic Excursions by Mike Badger & Friends (2004), The Onset (2005), and Lo Fi Electric Excursions by Mike Badger & Friends (2006).

+Priestman was a schoolfriend of filmmaker Mark Herman, who like Priestman is a Hull City A.F.C. fan.

+In February 1983 Priestman as Harry Amber and Herman as Mark Black, together as Amber and Black, along with the Hull City players themselves, released the song "The Tigers are Back".
+It was made to raise funds to help pay the players wages, as the effects of Hull City's previous seasons money struggles were still visible.
+Herman reworded the song "Out of Luck" by Priestman's previous band Yachts, to get the lyrics.
+The record sleeves and records themselves contained the made up record label logo Don Records in tribute to Hull City's then chairman Don Robinson, and the made up issue number COL001 in tribute to their then manager Colin Appleton.

+In June 1983, Mark Herman filmed Hull City's end-of-season tour of Florida, where the players and staff visited Walt Disney World, and played the Tampa Bay Rowdies who were managed by Rodney Marsh, in the return leg of the Arrow Air Anglo-American Cup.
+It was directed and edited by Herman, with Priestman composing the music.
+Herman released the documentary online in 2016 with the title A Kick in the Grass.